vacp2p/rfc/content/docs/rfcs/10/README.md

 See [23/WAKU2-TOPICS](/spec/23) for more information about recommended topic usage.

-# Transport Protocol Specification
+# Transports

-This section describes the specification for transport protocols supported by waku v2.
-While Waku strives to be transport agonistic, however any underlying transport layer MUST be a reliable transport.
+Waku v2 is built in top of libp2p, and like libp2p it strives to be transport agnostic.
+We define a set of recommended transports in order to achieve a baseline of interoperability between clients.

+This section describes these recommended transports.

-Waku client implementations SHOULD support the TCP transport, and MUST be enabled for both dialing and listening even if other transports are available if TCP is available.
+Waku client implementations SHOULD support the TCP transport.

+Where TCP is supported it MUST be enabled for both dialing and listening, even if other transports are available.

-The underlying transports SHOULD support secure websocket and MAY support websockets for bidirectional communication streams and web browser context.
+A Waku v2 node SHOULD support secure websockets for bidirectional communication streams, for example in a web browser context.

+A node MAY support unsecure websockets if required by the application or running environment.
 ### Discovery domain

 Waku v2 can retrieve a list of nodes to connect to using DNS-based discovery as per [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459).